| Mark

 under stress.
 We then finished off the attacks

+with our choice of take downs.
 The beauty of the Tactical Edge system is that

 everything interrelates.
 You don’t have